ANRAR4/AutoBTD6/README.md

 - `#noLLwMK` - no lives lost with arbitrary monkey knowledge (only `#noLL` or `#noLLwMK`, also only if `#noMK`)

-a resulting filename could be: `high_finance#hard#2560x1440#noMK#noLLwMK.btd6` for a playthrough of high finance on hard with no monkey knowledge required and no lives lost when using arbitrary monkey knowledge(propably mana lives or free roadspikes)
+a resulting filename could be: `high_finance#hard#2560x1440#noMK#noLLwMK.btd6` for a playthrough of high finance on hard with no monkey knowledge required and no lives lost when using arbitrary monkey knowledge(probably mana lives or free roadspikes)

 ## Contributing playthroughs